jraska/Dagger-Codelab/README.md

 ```

 ## Task 3: Create new component for tests
 Now it's time to create a different composition of available modules.
-The main requirement is the new component will implement the `AppComponent` interface to satisfy all necessary injections etc. The new component will contain `ConfigModule` and `FakeAnalyticsModule` We can also use `@Component.Factory` instead  of `@Component.Builder`, to see different way of setting up components.
+The main requirement is the new component will implement the `AppComponent` interface to satisfy all necessary injections.
+The new component will contain `ConfigModule` and `FakeAnalyticsModule` We can also use `@Component.Factory` instead  of `@Component.Builder`, to see different way of setting up components.

 ```
 @Singleton  // TestDaggerApp.kt